-- Here's one more method: - 1.
-Start with any number (the first one works) - Put everything less than that number on the left of it and everything greater than it on the right of it - 3.
-Quicksort the left side and the right side - Does this method remind you of anything?
+- Here's one more method:

+- 1. Start with the number on the far right

+- 2. Put everything less than that number on the left of it and everything greater than it on the right of it

+- 3. Quicksort the left side and the right side

+- Does this method remind you of anything?